-- Smart proxy factory, which is provided by an application developer to create a custom smart proxy. - Proxy factory adapter, which provides a singleton [5] container that manages the lifetime of the smart proxy factory registered with it.
-When a smart proxy factory is created by an application it registers itself automatically with this singleton.
-The proxy factory adapter takes ownership of this factory object and deletes it before the program terminates to ensure there are no memory leaks.
-Applications can also request an adapter to unregister its factory. - Default proxy factory, which is the default factory object that returns the default proxy, i.e., the stub that communicates with remote target objects.
+• Default proxy factory, which is the default factory object that returns the default proxy, i.e., the stub that communicates with target objects.
 This factory registers itself with the adapter singleton during program initialization.
-It is deleted when it is replaced by another proxy factory or when the program terminates and the singleton proxy factory adapter is destroyed; and - Interface-specific smart proxy base, which is a class applications inherit from to define their custom smart proxies.
+It is deleted either (1) when it is replaced by another proxy factory or (2) when the program terminates and the singleton proxy factory adapter is destroyed; and

+• Interface-specific smart proxy base, which is a class applications inherit from to define their custom smart proxies.